 North of Barville Park lies Lombard's Post which is rather different from the fortified farmhouses to the south and east.
 Part of its unusual character is due to its history.
 Lombard's Post was originally granted to Pieter Lombard in 1790 as a loan farm.
 Lombard's Post was first established as a military garrison in 1812 on a site a few hundred meters below the surviving buildings.
 In 1817 the land was granted to Major George Sackville Fraser of Grahamstown, after whom Fraser's Camp Signal Tower was named, as a farm in reward for his service to the government but for a time the garrison appears to have remained there.
 Fraser lived there from his retirement until he died on 19 October 1823.

 After the 1835 war [Sixth Frontier War] new buildings were erected on the present site.
 The farm passed into the hands of a wealthy horse-breeder.
 Benjamin Keeton and the unusual character of the group may be due to his desire to provide a strong point with accommodation for men and horses at which a garrison might be stationed in time of trouble to police the surrounding district - incidentally protecting his valuable herds.
 It is certain that during the war of 1850-51 25 men, 25 horses and 30 'Fingoes' were stationed at Lombard's Post.
-The surviving group of buildings comprises the barracks, or harn, accommodation for horses, men and fodder, and separate houses which on occasion possibly accommodated officers, in addition to the complex of buildings Keaton's own house.
-The four main buildings were arranged in a roughly polygonal plan, with linking wall between the shortest distance between them, enclosing a central mustering yard which was reasonably defensible.
+The surviving group of buildings comprises the barracks, or barn, accommodation for horses, men and fodder, and separate houses, which on occasion possibly accommodated officers, in addition to Keaton's own house.
+The four main buildings were arranged in a roughly polygonal plan, with linking walls taking the shortest distance between them, enclosing a central mustering yard which was reasonably defensible.
 Presumably in times of danger the outward-facing windows of the houses were heavily shuttered and boarded.

 The yard contains a water cistern and water collected from the surfaces of roof and quadrangle stored there.